mautic/developer-documentation-new/docs/rest_api/emails.rst

      - The reply to Email address if it's different than the one in the Mautic configuration
    * - ``bccAddress``
      - string
-     - The BCC Email address if it's different than the one in the Mautic configuration
+     - The bcc Email address if it's different than the one in the Mautic configuration
    * - ``isPublished``
      - boolean
      - Available for use state